Research

 Coordinated by: Museum and Institute of Zoology, Polish Academy of Sciences

-Start-End: 2022/ongoing
+Start-End: 2022/2024

 Genomic, morphological, and paleontological data in reconstructing the taxonomic structure and evolutionary history of the hyperdiverse Staphylinidae genus Lathrobium Gravenhorst, 1802